dionyziz/recursion-thm/README.md

 The implementation does not make use of any operations except string manipulation.
 It does not make use of Javascript serialization abilities or read from any files.

+# Quine
+It's easy to produce a quine with this compiler.
+See the "examples/" folder for a quine program that uses "SELF".
+You can use this compiler to compile it to a proper JS quine.